AleksandarDzudzevic/Project_unit_4/README.md

         return render_template("profile.html", user = user, posts = posts, current_user_id=int(current_user_id))
 ```
-### 6. The social network website will have an interactive option display available cities which user could explore, with an option to learn about each one, by simply clicking at the picture of it.
+### Success Criteria 6: The social network website will have an interactive option display available cities which user could explore, with an option to learn about each one, by simply clicking at the picture of it.
 ```.py
 @app.route('/cities', methods=["GET", "POST"])
 @token_required